-THE SWELL MOR - John Andrews areal twenty close was indicted for stealing a gold breast plat value 30s., the the property of William Spear, from his person The jury found him "Guilty," and the Common Sergeant observed that he was an active thief-one of the swell mob-and must leave the country.
-The judgment was, that he be transported for the term of ten years.
-Thomas Harden, a stylishly-dressed youth like the last.

-was indicted for stealing, in Cornhill, on the day of the Queen's visiting the Royal Exchange, two gold breast-pins FRIDAY. - THE Accident At the Masouerape. - and chain, value 50s., from the person of A. Delgardo, Esq., The jury returned a verdict of "Guilty."
+THE SWELL MOB .- John Andrews, aged twenty-three . was indicted for stealing a gold breast pin, value 30s., the the property of William Spear, from his person, The jury found him " builty," and the Common Sergeant observed that he was an active thief-one of the swell mob-and must leave the country.
+The judgment was, that he be transported for the term of ten years, Thomas Harden, a stylishly-dressed youth like the last, was indicted for stealing, in Cornhill, on the day of the Quden's visiting the Royal Exchange, two gold breast-pins and chain, value 50s., from the person of A. Delgardo, Esq.,

+The jury returned a verdict of "Guilty."
 Common Serjeant .- Prisoner, I see how it is.
-You are

-a new beginner in this dangerous pursuit, and were pracyour fate will be the same as his who last left the dock.
-George William Moon, a clerk, respectably attired, and Also, for stealing a bank note, value £5, the property of his said master; and a third indictment charged him with embezzling, secreting, and stealing £11 5s., the property of George Frederick Prince Sutton, his master.
-The prisoner pleaded "Guilty" to all the charges, and east himself on the clemency of the Court.
-To be transported for seven years.
+You are and seriously injuring another individual named a new beginner in this dangerous pursuit, and were prac-King, at the Montpelier Tavern, Walworth, on Mon- tising under the more experienced thief, who covered you your fate will be the same as his who last left the dock.
+George William Moon, a clerk, respectably attired, and ner's inquest had been held on the body of Mr. Slade, twenty-three years of age, was indicted for stealing a pearl magistrate addressed a few admonishing remarks to upwards, the property of Francis Omanney, his master.
+Also, for stealing a bank note, value £5, the property of his said master; and a third indictment charged him with embezzling, secreting, and stealing £11 5s., the property of George Frederick Prince Sutton, his master.
+The prisoner pleaded "Guilty" to all the charges, and cast himself on the clemency of the Court.